Principal Education Researcher, SRI Education

-Sara Rutherford-Quach, Ph.D., a senior education researcher, specializes in language and literacy instruction, particularly in the elementary grades and with respect to linguistically diverse populations, as well as teacher preparation and online professional development.
+Sara Rutherford-Quach, Ph.D., a principal education researcher, specializes in language and literacy instruction, particularly in the elementary grades and with respect to linguistically diverse populations, as well as teacher preparation and online professional development.
 Trained as a linguistic anthropologist of education and teacher educator, she has more than 15 years of experience studying and measuring instructional quality in K–12 classrooms using qualitative and mixed methods approaches.

 At SRI, Rutherford-Quach is the primary investigator for a mixed-methods evaluation of the expansion of a growing charter school organization, Alpha Public Schools, which serves a large number of emergent bilinguals.

 She is also the teacher outcomes lead for a Department of Education’s Education Innovation and Research (EIR) Expansion Grant that is studying the implementation and impact of a program designed to support English learners develop academic literacy skills in eight high-need school districts across the country.
 In this role, she leads a team of researchers whom are conducting and analyzing observations of high-leverage instruction practices.

 Rutherford-Quach is also the qualitative lead for the evaluation of the National Writing Project’s Investing in Innovation (i3) Scale-up grant implementing the College, Career, and Community Writers program, which spans 46 rural districts across 10 states.
 C3WP introduces teachers to new instructional practices through professional development, resources, and formative assessment tools for source-based argument writing.
 In her role as qualitative lead, Rutherford-Quach leads a team of researchers to investigate how local writing project sites implement, sustain, and scale the C3WP work.